 Along with adding the initial alert, Experian will automatically opt you out of receiving preapproved offers for six months.

 Be sure to contact your local police department to file an identity theft report and then contact Experian if you suspect there are fraud-related items on your report.

-Once you’ve filed a police report you can request a seven-year victim statement be added.
-It will include two telephone numbers that you provide so lenders can contact you before granting credit in your name.
+Once you've filed a police report, you can request a seven-year victim statement be added to your credit history.
+It will include two telephone numbers lenders can use to contact you and confirm your identity before granting credit in your name.

 Thanks for asking.